 Do you use remixes and mash-ups?

 We do, but only if you want us to.
 Generally for weddings we usually use original release tracks and radio edits.
-However, being a long time professional DJs, working in both clubs and private events, we have earned access to many professional DJ Pools giving us access to special releases, remixes, promo records, remasters, white label edits, blends, mash-ups, instrumental tracks, acapellas, and so on.
+However, being long time professional DJs, working in both clubs and private events, we have earned access to many professional DJ Pools giving us access to special releases, remixes, promo records, remasters, white label edits, blends, mash-ups, instrumental tracks, acapellas, and so on.
 We will work with you to decide if you want a more traditional sound for your event, or more of a remix style show, or somewhere in between.

 How involved will you be in selecting the music for our event?

 Well, just as you will meet with your caterer and decide on the menu utilizing their expertise, you probably won't tell him how to cook the food.
 The same can be said when working with your DJ.
-We are going to work together to establish your preferences and tastes, and we are going to take that information, add in your requests, and then analyze your guests and what seems to be the music that makes them happy and makes them dance.
+We are going to work together to establish your preferences and tastes, and we are going to take that information, add in your requests, and then analyze your guests and what seems to be the music that makes them happy and makes them get up and dance.
 We want the music to be a reflection of you, but we are very capable to make all the selections of music for your event, if you do not care to do so.
 Using our online event planner, together we will establish the music and feel for your wedding reception.

 How involved can we be in selecting the music?

 As involved as you want or care to be.
-We encourage you to try to be as involved as possible, that is how we create satisfied clients.
+We encourage you to try to be as involved as possible, as that is how we create satisfied clients.
 Most of our wedding clients have deep feelings about music and want the music for their day to represent their tastes.
 We go out of our way to make that happen.
 We like to have in depth discussions about our clients musical tastes and preferences so that we can create a soundtrack for their wedding day that represents and reflects their tastes.
 We also ask our clients to help establish what they don't want for their wedding reception, creating a do not play list.
 What you do not want can be almost as important as what you do want!
 We want to create the mixtape of your life's journey and we need your help to do that.

 Do you take requests?